Günther Hofmann: Studies and Zittau

-In Dresden, he was immediately admitted without examination by the Hochschule für Musik Carl Maria von Weber Dresden to study singing with Herbert Meißner (1889-1954).
+In Dresden he was immediately admitted without examination by the Hochschule für Musik Carl Maria von Weber Dresden to study singing with Herbert Meißner (1889–1954).
 Other teachers were Siegmund Wittig and Fidelio F. Finke.
-He completed his training as an opera singer with very good success in 1953.
-His final papers were on Die Entwicklung der russischen Musik im 19th-century zu einer Nationalkunst as well about Das Volk in Boris Godunov.
+He completed his training as an opera singer "with very good success" in 1953.<!== That's not a valid source: --> His final papers were on Die Entwicklung der russischen Musik im 19th-century zu einer Nationalkunst as well about Das Volk in Boris Godunov.
 In them, he wrote, among other things: "And what the Tsar had feared had become a reality.
 The peasant of Russia stood on the stage.
 The starving people shouted their misery into the perfumed stalls."
 Here the Russian soul is revealed in the music.

-Hofmann found his first employment at the Gerhart-Hauptmann-Theater Görlitz-Zittau as Erbförster Cuno in Weber's Der Freischütz and ls Tommaso in d'Alberts' Tiefland.
+Hofmann found his first employment at the Gerhart-Hauptmann-Theater Görlitz-Zittau as Erbförster Cuno in Weber's Der Freischütz and as Tommaso in d'Alberts' Tiefland.
 Guest roles took him among others to the Theater Chemnitz.
 In Zittau, he met his future wife as a dancer.
 In 1955, they married and moved to Meiningen.